rydmike/theme_demo/README.md

 Another feature is that this demo persists all theme settings.
 The implementation used to persist the settings **can be switched dynamically** in the running app between:

-1. Memory - volatile, just session based, not persisted
+1. Memory, volatile, session based, settings not persisted
 2. [Shared preferences](https://pub.dev/packages/shared_preferences)
 3. [Hive](https://pub.dev/packages/hive)